spdx/tools-python/README.md

-# Python SPDX Library to parse, validate and create SPDX documents
+# Python library to to parse, validate and create SPDX documents

 | Linux | macOS | Windows |
 | :---- | :------ | :---- |